valnoc/Mirage/README.md

 # Mirage
 [![](https://img.shields.io/cocoapods/v/Mirage.svg)]()

-Mirage is a lightweight mocking framework for swift projects.
+Mirage is a mocking library for swift projects.
+The recommended way is to use [Fata Morgana](https://github.com/valnoc/FataMorgana) for mocks generation to avoid writing them manually.

 ## Features
 Using Mirage you can:
 - create mocks, stubs, partial mocks
-- verify call times
+- verify `func` call times
 - get call arguments history

 ---
 ## Installation
-Requires Swift 4.0
+Requires Swift 4.2

 #### Cocoapods
 Add this line into your Podfile under a test target and run `pod update`